-62. We reaffirm that strengthening confidence and security in the use of information and communications technologies is a crucial driver for innovation and sustainable development.
+52. We reaffirm that strengthening confidence and security in the use of information and communications technologies is a crucial driver for innovation and sustainable development.
 We reaffirm that building confidence and security in the use of information and communications technologies should be consistent with human rights.

-63. We commend the significant efforts that have been taken by governments, the private sector, civil society and the technical community to build confidence and security in the use of digital technologies and to protect infrastructure, services, transactions and other digital activity from the rising threat of cyberattacks.
+53. We commend the significant efforts that have been taken by governments, the private sector, civil society and the technical community to build confidence and security and protect infrastructure, including critical Internet infrastructure, services, transactions and other digital activity, from the rising threat of malicious cyber activities and physical risks to infrastructure.

-64. We recognise that we must urgently counter and address all forms of violence, including sexual and gender-based violence, which occurs through or is amplified by the use of technology, all forms of hate speech and discrimination, misinformation and disinformation, cyberbullying and child sexual exploitation and abuse.
-We will establish and maintain robust risk mitigation and redress measures that also protect privacy and freedom of expression.
+54. We note the report of the Open-ended Working Group on security of and in the use of information and communications technologies 2021–2025 and the establishment of the Global Mechanism on Developments in the Field of ICTs in the Context of International Security and Advancing Responsible States Behaviour in the Use of ICTs.

-65. We recognise the challenges that States, in particular developing countries, face in building confidence and security in the use of information and communications technologies.
+55. We recognize the challenges that States, in particular developing countries, face in building confidence and security in the use of information and communications technologies.
 We reiterate the call made by the General Assembly in its resolution 70/125 of 16 December 2015 for renewed focus on capacity-building, education, knowledge-sharing and regulatory practice, as well as promoting multistakeholder cooperation at all levels and raising awareness among users of information and communications technologies, particularly among the poorest and most vulnerable.
-Targeted support for capacity building is needed to enable all countries, particularly developing countries, to improve cybersecurity governance, align regulatory frameworks with international norms and ensure effective cooperation between Computer Emergency and Computer Security Incident Response Teams (CERTs/CSIRTs).

 Capacity development

-66. We note that lack of capacity is a major barrier to closing digital divides, and recommend that capacity development, including for innovation, be leveraged to empower local experts and local communities to benefit from and contribute to information and communications technology applications for development.
+56. We note that lack of capacity is a major barrier to closing digital divides, and recommend that capacity development, including for innovation, be leveraged to empower local experts and local communities to benefit from and contribute to information and communications technology applications for development.
+We recognize the need to scale up international cooperation and financing for digital capacity development in developing countries and to support the development of local content and content relevant to local realities online.

-67. We reaffirm our commitment to the international cooperation of all stakeholders to promote human resource development and training and enhance activities and initiatives at national and local levels aimed at providing advice, services and support, with a view to enhancing the capacity of developing countries to innovate and participate fully in building an inclusive, people-centred and development-oriented Information Society.
+57. We stress, in particular, the importance of capacity development in technological innovation, and in building the policy and technical expertise required to support innovation and address the increasingly complex challenges of governance arising from digitalisation.
+We commend the work that has been undertaken by the technical community and other stakeholders to build expertise in technical aspects of digitalisation and by United Nations entities and other stakeholders to develop the capacity of civil servants and the judiciary.
+We call for the strengthening of initiatives to support digital capabilities in these and other critical areas of digital transformation.

-68. We recognise the importance of digital skills and lifelong access to digital learning opportunities, taking into account the specific social, cultural and linguistic needs of each society and persons of all ages and backgrounds.

-69. We recognise the need to build digital literacy in order to empower individuals with the skills and knowledge needed to identify reliable information that will help them to access opportunities and improve their quality of life, and to protect themselves against misinformation and abuse.
-We call on all stakeholders to promote digital literacy and awareness-raising efforts to empower individuals, especially those in vulnerable situations, to understand and exercise their data protection and privacy rights, make informed choices about their personal data and take appropriate steps to safeguard their online security and privacy.
+58. We recognize the importance of digital skills and lifelong access to digital learning opportunities, taking into account the specific social, cultural and linguistic needs of each society and persons of all ages and backgrounds.
+We call on all stakeholders to promote digital skills and literacy in order to empower individuals with the skills and knowledge needed to make informed choices about their personal data, identify reliable information that will help them to access opportunities and improve their quality of life, and take appropriate steps to safeguard their online security and privacy.

-70. We recognise the need to scale up international cooperation and financing for digital capacity development in developing countries and to support the development of local content and content relevant to local realities online.
-The role of Regional Commissions and other regional bodies will be particularly important in this context.

 Financial mechanisms